juliangut/negotiate/README.md

 Middleware requires a list of scopes with a name.
 Negotiation will take place in the middleware

 * If everything goes well request will have an attribute with a `\Jgut\Negotiate\Provider`
+* If negotiation raises an error then
+  * A 415 response will be returned if Content-Type header negotiation failed
-* If negotiation raises an error a 406 response will be returned from the middleware
+  * A 406 response will be returned in any other case

 ## Contributing